cbillowes/curious-programmer-nitrogen/content/posts/2016/2016-04-28-you-dont-have-to-be-a-number/index.md

 remember that you have control.
 If you want to be a number, you will be.
 If you don't, get out of your comfort zone and start talking.
 Build your identity and relationships.
-You learn so much by talking to other people and corporates tend to have a lot of them.
+You learn so much by talking to other people and corporate tend to have a lot of them.